-- best bang for buck workout (1)
+- bang for buck exercises (1)

-- bang for the buck exercises (1)
+- bang for the buck work out (1)

 Whichever state you live in, finding the right CrossFit gym for your needs with the type of community you want can be difficult.
 The first question you need to ask yourself is what type of club you feel most comfortable training in.
 You might prefer a larger club, one in which you can easily blend in or maybe you prefer a smaller club with more of a family feel.
 Whatever your personal choice, here we take a look at some of the hottest CrossFit gym destinations across the United States.